Freeman Etudes: Details

 In 1980 Cage abandoned the cycle, partly because Zukofsky attested that the pieces were unplayable.
 The first seventeen etudes were completed, though, and Books I and II (Etudes 1–16) were published and performed (the first performance of Books I and II was done by János Négyesy in 1984 in Turin, Italy).
-Violinist Irvine Arditti expressed an interest in the work and, by summer 1988, was able to perform Books I and II at a much faster tempo than anyone else, thus proving that the music was, in fact playable.
-Arditti continued to practice the etudes, aiming at an even faster speed, and pointing out to Cage that the score indicated, that providing each Etude was at the same tempo, the speed could be further increased.
+Violinist Irvine Arditti expressed an interest in the work and, by summer 1988, was able to perform Books I and II at a much faster tempo than anyone else, thus proving that the music was, in fact, playable.
+Arditti continued to practice the etudes, aiming at an even faster speed, and pointed out to Cage that the score indicated—providing each Etude was at the same tempo—the speed could be further increased.
 The essence of the score indications about tempo are that one should play the most condensed and difficult sections "as short a time-length as his virtuosity permits", and play the rest at the same speed.
 Inspired by the fact that the music was playable, Cage decided to complete the cycle for Arditti which he finally did in 1990 with the help of James Pritchett, who assisted the composer in reconstructing the method used to compose the works (which was required, because Cage himself forgot the details after 10 years of not working on the piece).
 In Books III and IV Cage wrote much more complicated music than in the first half of the work and in fact forcing Arditti to slightly reduce the tempo of each Etude.
 The first complete performance of all Etudes (1–32) was given by Irvine Arditti in Zürich in June 1991 which took about 1 hour and 35 minutes.
 Négyesy also performed the last two books of the Etudes in the same year in Ferrara, Italy.
-The testament to each players interpretation of the work can be compared on their CD recordings.
-Arditti taking 1 hour 32 minutes and Négyesy 2 hours 8 minutes.
+The testament to each player's interpretation of the work can be compared on their CD recordings; Arditti took 1 hour 32 minutes, and Négyesy 2 hours 8 minutes.